ArtemGontar/agentsgang-landing/archive/feature-landing-page.md

 # Feature Specification: Public Landing Page

 ## Feature Name
-**ProtoHive Public Landing Page**
+**AgentsGang Public Landing Page**

 ## Overview / Purpose
-The public-facing landing page serves as the primary conversion funnel for ProtoHive, introducing visitors to the concept of creating and managing mini AI-powered companies with specialized agents.
+The public-facing landing page serves as the primary conversion funnel for AgentsGang, introducing visitors to the concept of creating and managing mini AI-powered companies with specialized agents.
 The page must clearly communicate the value proposition, build trust, and convert visitors into registered users through compelling copy, modern design, and strategic CTAs.

 ## User Story
-**As a** potential customer visiting ProtoHive for the first time
+**As a** potential customer visiting AgentsGang for the first time
-**I want to** quickly understand what ProtoHive offers and how it can benefit my business
+**I want to** quickly understand what AgentsGang offers and how it can benefit my business
 **So that I can** make an informed decision to sign up and start building my AI-powered company

 ## Page Structure / UX Layout